ApeWorX/ape/README.md

 ## Development

-This project is in development and is beta-software.
+This project is in development and should be considered a beta.
 Things might not be in their final state and breaking changes may occur.
 Comments, questions, criticisms and pull requests are welcomed.